John Weaver (political consultant): John McCain adviser

 For a decade, Weaver was a senior adviser to Senator John McCain of Arizona.
-He was described as one of McCain's "closest advisers" and "an architect of McCain's 'Straight Talk Express.'"
-Weaver left the McCain campaign in July 2007, along with campaign manager Terry Nelson, political director Rob Jesmer, and deputy campaign manager Reed Galen, following several consecutive months of poor fund-raising.
+At one point he was described as one of McCain's "closest advisers" and "an architect of McCain's 'Straight Talk Express.'"
+Later on, Meghan McCain said that Weaver had become despised by the Senator and his entire family starting in 2008.
+He left the McCain campaign in July 2007, along with campaign manager Terry Nelson, political director Rob Jesmer, and deputy campaign manager Reed Galen, following several consecutive months of poor fund-raising.

 In 2004, Weaver appeared in the documentary film (based on the 2003 book of the same name) Bush's Brain: How Karl Rove Made George W. Bush Presidential, which alleges that Karl Rove, former campaign manager and Deputy White House Chief of Staff to President George W. Bush, was behind a South Carolina push poll during the 2000 Republican primary that used racist innuendo to undermine support for McCain by asking voters: "Would you be more likely or less likely to vote for John McCain for president if you knew he had fathered an illegitimate black child?"
+Rove has always steadfastly denied that he had any involvement whatsoever in that caper, saying that the source was a professor at Bob Jones University.

-In 2008, Weaver made headlines within the Washington beltway during the John McCain lobbyist controversy when some American media personalities speculated about his involvement in an article published by The New York Times that questioned the propriety of McCain's relationship with lobbyist Vicki Iseman.
+In 2008, Weaver made headlines within the Beltway during the John McCain lobbyist controversy when some American media personalities speculated about his involvement in an article published by The New York Times which questioned the propriety of McCain's relationship with lobbyist Vicki Iseman.
 Weaver denied speaking to the paper without the campaign's approval.

-Weaver and Mark Salter are viewed as two of the aides who were closest to McCain.
+Weaver and Mark Salter were viewed at one time as two of the aides who were closest to McCain, although, as mentioned, Meghan McCain wrote that Weaver had been reviled by John McCain and his family since 2008, saying that Weaver had "betrayed" her father.